 - Decision table testing – This technique is best used for complex combinations, where various inputs lead to different decisions (unlike equivalence partitioning and boundary value analysis).
 Also known as cause and effect tables, decision tables can help clarify expected outputs and make sure no combinations are missed when forming test cases.

 - State transition testing – Any system that can give different outputs for the same input depending on outside conditions requires state transition testing.
 For example: an ATM machine that gives the tester $60 and then later doesn’t give the tester $60 (because the account has dipped below that amount); or a traffic light that turns green when you trigger the sensor, but later doesn’t (because someone else was there first and is allowed to turn left before you go straight).
-These sorts of tests can have the same inputs but different outputs, because the system has “transitioned” to a new state.
+This type of black box test example can have the same inputs but different outputs, because the system has “transitioned” to a new state.

 - Error guessing – Error guessing is just like it sounds.
 A tester “guesses” were errors are most likely to be found.
 But since the following factors go into the decision, a “guess” isn’t really a fair term: the testers’ own experience, knowledge of the application, results from previous test cycles, customer issue tickets, issues with previous releases, and risk reports.
 When trying to choose which part of the application will receive the most thorough testing, error guessing is a must.